Tape-In Installation Guide

 Pro Tips

-- Tease roots lightly before clipping for grip
+- Tease the roots lightly first: clips grip texture, not slick hair

-- For textured hair, use bobby pins at the clip line
+- On textured hair, add a bobby pin at each end of the clip line for extra hold

 How to Install Clip-In Hair Extensions in 5 Easy Steps